techxtor/dependency-injection-working/README.md

         - Inject them wherever needed
     - @Controller, @Service and @Repository.
 They all provide the same function as @Component.
  - @ComponentScan:
-    - Spring uses the @ComponentScan annotation to  search and gather all @Component in that package into its ApplicationContext
+    - Spring uses the @ComponentScan annotation to  search and gather all @Component in that package into its ApplicationContext`

-### SAMPLE DEBUG OUTPUT:
-`
-22:28:02.082 [main] DEBUG org.springframework.context.annotation.AnnotationConfigApplicationContext - Refreshing org.springframework.context.annotation.AnnotationConfigApplicationContext@351d00c0
-22:28:02.105 [main] DEBUG org.springframework.beans.factory.support.DefaultListableBeanFactory - Creating shared instance of singleton bean 'org.springframework.context.annotation.internalConfigurationAnnotationProcessor'
-22:28:02.347 [main] DEBUG org.springframework.beans.factory.support.DefaultListableBeanFactory - Creating shared instance of singleton bean 'org.springframework.context.event.internalEventListenerProcessor'
-22:28:02.350 [main] DEBUG org.springframework.beans.factory.support.DefaultListableBeanFactory - Creating shared instance of singleton bean 'org.springframework.context.event.internalEventListenerFactory'
-22:28:02.352 [main] DEBUG org.springframework.beans.factory.support.DefaultListableBeanFactory - Creating shared instance of singleton bean 'org.springframework.context.annotation.internalAutowiredAnnotationProcessor'
-22:28:02.354 [main] DEBUG org.springframework.beans.factory.support.DefaultListableBeanFactory - Creating shared instance of singleton bean 'org.springframework.context.annotation.internalCommonAnnotationProcessor'
-22:28:02.367 [main] DEBUG org.springframework.beans.factory.support.DefaultListableBeanFactory - Creating shared instance of singleton bean 'beanConfig'
-22:28:02.377 [main] DEBUG org.springframework.beans.factory.support.DefaultListableBeanFactory - Creating shared instance of singleton bean 'dataSource'
-22:28:02.399 [main] DEBUG org.springframework.beans.factory.support.DefaultListableBeanFactory - Creating shared instance of singleton bean 'catService'
-22:28:02.414 [main] DEBUG org.springframework.core.env.PropertySourcesPropertyResolver - Found key 'spring.liveBeansView.mbeanDomain' in PropertySource 'systemProperties' with value of type String
-Number of Cats: 3
-`

 ### @Component vs @Bean